 “Google polls these other listing sites to verify the information that it has about your business,” says Kenny Lange of Web Canopy Studio and use.
 “If every site says the same thing, then Google can feel confident that displaying your business will meet its goal of displaying contextually relevant information.”

-“A recent study claims that nearly 50% of all searches are non-click, meaning information is received either by featured snippets or Google My Business listings,” says Alexa Kurtz of WebTek.
+“A recent study claims that nearly 50% of all searches are non-click, meaning information is received either by featured snippets or Google Business Profile listings,” says Alexa Kurtz of WebTek.
 “By having a completed and up-to-date listing, you can expect to get more online contacts and foot traffic.”

-Find even more tips on how to optimize your Google My Business profile in our recent post that includes insights from 50+ local SEO experts: Optimize Your Business for Local Searches with These 8 Google My Business SEO Tips.
+Find even more tips on how to optimize your Google Business Profile profile in our recent post that includes insights from 50+ local SEO experts: Optimize Your Business for Local Searches with These 8 Google My Business SEO Tips.

 “Online reviews have been shown to significantly correlate with search engine rankings,” says Danny Peavey of One Week Website.
 “Positive reviews help enhance your rankings.”